firstdraft/guides/using-git-to-freely-experiment-and-never-lose-work.md

 ## Jumping back in time

 In the History dialog at the bottom, you can see a list of all of the commits you've made.
-If you want to jump back in time to one of them, copy the 6 letter code in front of it into the field above and then pick a name for a new version.
+If you want to jump back in time to one of them, copy the 7 letter code (known as the "hash" of the commit; it is a unique identifier) in front of it into the "Branch off of" field above.
+Pick a name for a new version, and click "Create a new branch off of...".

 It will snap all of the files in the project back to that point in time, and you can now make further commits along a new path — while still retaining all of your old commits on the old path.

 ![](/assets/git-jump-back.png)